symfony/symfony-docs/frontend.rst

     Do you prefer video tutorials?
 Check out the `Webpack Encore screencast series`_.

-Symfony ships with a pure-JavaScript library - called Webpack Encore - that makes it a joy to work with CSS and JavaScript.
+Symfony ships with a pure JavaScript library - called Webpack Encore - that makes it a joy to work with CSS and JavaScript.
 You can use it, use something else, or create static CSS and JS files in your ``public/`` directory directly and include them in your templates.